NadAAaHH/Customer-segmentation/README.md

 Additionally, it might be effective to promote limited-time offers or exclusive discounts for each payment method to create a sense of urgency and encourage customers to act quickly.

+&nbsp;
-For more details, please visit the notebook:
+For more details, please check the notebook file [here](Customer_Segmentation.ipynb).

+&nbsp;
-# Thank you for your interest in this repo!
-I hope it was helpful😄
+### Thank you for your interest in this project!
+I hope you find it helpful😄